THE RIGHT CYCLING SUNGLASSES

 The thin frame stays put, clear of my low-brow aero road helmet both across the front and along the sides.
 When I take them off for a café stop or during a ride, they also fit in my Kask helmets vents securely.

 They do look big from the outside but they don’t feel that way looking out of them.
 And when I look down, light does come in but that’s the tradeoff of not having a frame that touches or comes near my face along the bottom of the sunglasses.
 They almost make me look like a fast cyclist, at least until I start riding.
 Who knew that was possible?

 My only complaint is that since the frame comes up just above my eyebrows, I have to remember to wipe my forehead from the middle-out rather than bottom-up.
 That and the fact that they aren’t cheap, though there are more expensive ones out there that I’m not sure are much better.

 Tifosi Optics Sledge

 Gravel riding in New England almost always means lower light conditions because a lot of it happens in the woods.
 And since I do less gravel than road riding, I look for even more value when I buy gravel gear and kit.

-With this in mind, I was attracted to the Tifosi Sledge that includes 3 lenses for different light conditions all for only $80 price.
+With this in mind, I was attracted to the Tifosi Sledge which includes 3 lenses for different light conditions all for only $80 price.
 I picked the orange frame version to match the medium-tint red lens (and my orange gravel bike frame) I use most of the time when riding gravel.

 The matte black or matte white frame the Sledge comes in is probably a more versatile choice.
 They both come with the same medium tint lens you can see in the photos of me above and with clear and dark grey lenses.